coleifer/peewee/docs/peewee/cysqlite_ext.rst

     .. py:method:: backup(destination[, pages=None, name=None, progress=None])

-        :param SqliteDatabase destination: Database object to serve as destination for the backup.
+        :param CySqliteDatabase destination: Database object to serve as destination for the backup.
         :param int pages: Number of pages per iteration.
 Default value of -1 indicates all pages should be backed-up in a single step.